FusionAuth/fusionauth-site/site/_posts/2020-12-14-how-to-securely-implement-oauth-rails.md

 This gives insight into the routes that we will need to define in our Rails app.

 ### Routes
-For this app, we are going to setup four routes:
+For this app, we are going to set up four routes:
 * **Welcome page**: Our root page.
 * **Login endpoint**: Makes a request for the FusionAuth login page when a user clicks on the login link.
 * **OAuth callback endpoint**: Receiver of the redirect from FusionAuth when the authorization code is granted.